GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/demo-with-cloud-controller-instructions.md

 [computesa]:https://cloud.google.com/compute/docs/access/service-accounts#default_service_account

 #### Dependencies
-This demo has the same baseline dependencies as the HPC Toolkit that are outlined in the main [README.md](../../README.md#dependencies).
+This demo has the same baseline dependencies as the Cluster Toolkit that are outlined in the main [README.md](../../README.md#dependencies).

 In addition, some pip packages need to be installed locally.
 Run the following